Ubaid97/What_is_DevOps/README.md

 - A benefit is avoiding the cost and space required to own and maintain computing infrastructure.
 They can instead just pay cloud services for what they use, when they use it

+## SAAS, PAAS, IAAS

+### SAAS

+- Software as a service - SaaS utilises the internet to deliver applications which are managed by a third-party vendor
+- SaaS eliminates the need to have IT staff download and install applications on each individual computer
+- typically used for short-term projects that require quick, easy, and affordable collaboration, applications that aren't needed that often, and applications that need both web and mobile access

+### PAAS

+- Platform as a service - PaaS provides cloud components to certain software while being used mainly for applications. it delivers a framework for developers that they can build upon and use to create customised applications
+- PaaS is useful when multiple developers are working on the same development project because it can streamline workflows

+### IAAS

+- Infrastructure as a service - IaaS is made up of highly scalable and automated computer resources, and allows businesses to purchase resources on-demand and as-needed instead of having to buy hardware
+- IaaS is useful for startups and small companies that who might want to avoid spending time and money on purchasing aand creating hardware/software. also useful for companinies experiencing rapid growth because of its scalability

+## On-prem/localhost

+- On-prem ie on premises, referes to the software and technology that is located within the physical cofines of an enterprise
+- localhost is a hostname used to refer to the current computer being used to access network services

+## Public and hybrid clouds

+- public cloud is cloud computing that's devlivered through the internetand shared across organisations (unlike private cllouds ie on-prem that to which only the localhost has access)
+- Hybrid cloud is any environment that used both public and private clouds depending on the needs and tasks at hand